 Academic outcomes at Driffield School present a picture of a school that serves a broad ability range while delivering high-end success, particularly at Sixth Form.

-In 2024, the school ranked 2,180th in England for GCSE outcomes (FindMySchool ranking).
-While this places it in the 'National Typical' band, locally it remains the top-performing provider in Driffield (Ranked 1st).
-The Attainment 8 score of 43.3 sits slightly below the England average of 45.9, reflecting the school's inclusive comprehensive intake.
+In the 2024-25 / 2025 dataset, the school ranks 3,558th academically out of 3,895 schools and 2,988th overall out of 3,688 for GCSE outcomes (FindMySchool ranking).
+Locally it remains the top-performing provider in Driffield (Ranked 1st).
+The Attainment 8 score is 44, reflecting the school's inclusive comprehensive intake.

 Progress 8 scores of -0.2 indicate that students make progress broadly in line with expectations, though slightly below the national average from their starting points.